ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 Some IOCs depends on DAQMX binaries from national instruments.
 Go to http://sine.ni.com/psp/app/doc/p/id/psp-268 or if not go here https://www.ni.com/en-gb/support/downloads/drivers/download.ni-daqmx.html#311818 and download the latest DAQMX drivers.
 When installing, ensure you check the box to install DAQMX.

+## Beckhoff XAR

+If you will be developing or reviewing code involved with Beckhoff PLCs you will need to install TwinCAT XAR.
+This can be found on the public share in `installers`.
+More information for simulating Beckhoffs can be found [here](Beckhoff-testing)